 using ruleset classifiers (i.e., 100 classifiers in all).

-Since every cross-validation fold uses only part of the application's data, running a cross-validation does not cause a classifier to be saved.
+Since every cross-validation fold produces a different classifier using only part of the application's data, running a cross-validation does not cause a classifier to be saved.
 To save a classifier for later use, simply run C5.0 without employing cross-validation.

 Up to this point, all errors have been treated as equal -- we have simply counted the number of errors made by a classifier to summarize its performance.
 Let us now turn to the situation in which the `cost' associated with a classification error depends on the predicted and true class of the misclassified case.